 When you import SLAs you'll be notified of any issues with your import that you'll need to fix.
-Here's a list of the issues and resolutions to help you get your project up and running, as soon as possible.
+Here's a list of the problems and resolutions to help you get your project up and running, as soon as possible.

-Jump to issue ...

-- Goal triggers

-- Goals

-- Calendars

-- Reports

-- Request and issue types

-Issues with goal triggers

-The start, pause, and/or stop conditions used by the SLAs you're importing don't exist in the project you're importing them too.

-Depending on your project and what you need to use the SLAs for, you might want to:

-- · delete the condition from your imported SLA - create the condition/s that's missing in your imported SLA.

-Issues with goals

-The start, pause, and/or stop conditions used by the SLAs you're importing don't exist in the project you're importing them too.
+Problem with Details How to resolve Goal triggers The start, pause, and/or stop conditions used by the SLAs you're importing don't exist in the project you're importing them to.
+Depending on your project and what you need to use the SLAs for, you might want to: delete the condition from your imported SLA create the condition/s that's missing in your imported SLA Goals The start, pause, and/or stop conditions used by the SLAs you're importing don't exist in the project you're importing them to.
 Edit the SLA's search filter and remove the incorrect criteria to fix it.

-Issues with calendars

-A calendar you're importing has no hours assigned to the working week.
+Calendars A calendar you're importing has no hours assigned to the working week.
 Add working hours to the calendar, or delete the existing calendar and create another calendar.
-Learn more at Create and edit SLA calendars.

-Issues with reports

-There's an existing report that uses an SLA you're about to delete during your import.

-Fix the report(s) affected and either:

-- replace the SLA in the affected report - delete the report.

-Issues with request and issue types

-The request and/or issue types used by the SLAs you're importing don't exist in the project you're importing too.
+Learn how to Create and edit SLA calendars Reports There's an existing report that uses an SLA you're about to delete during your import.
+Fix the report(s) affected and either:replace the SLA in the affected reportdelete the report Request and issue types The request and/or issue types used by the SLAs you're importing don't exist in the project you're importing to.
 Either delete references to these in the SLAs, or create the missing request types/issue types and add them to the JQL or condition.